-The above assumptions for NS-CSGs differ from existing stochastic games with Borel state spaces [16, 22, 23] in that the states have both discrete and continuous elements, while the perception and reward functions are required to be B-PWC.
-The B-PWC requirements in Assumption 1(ii) and (iii) and BFCP invertibility in Assumption 1(i) are needed to achieve B-PWC closure, and hence ensure finitely many abstract state regions (and are used in Lemmas 2, 3, 4 and Theorem 2 below).
-Bimeasurability in Assumption 1(i) ensures the existence of the value of an NS-CSG with respect to a reward structure (and is used in Proposition 1).
+The above assumptions for NS-CSGs differ from existing stochastic games with Borel state spaces [17, 24, 25] in that the states have both discrete and continuous elements, while the perception and reward functions are required to be B-PWC.
+The B-PWC requirements in Assumption 1(ii) and (iii) and BFCP invertibility in Assumption 1(i) are needed to achieve B-PWC closure, and hence ensure finitely many abstract state regions at each transition (and are used in Lemmas 2, 3, 4 and Theorem 2 below).
+The B-PWC closure in Theorem 2 allows us to derive a VI algorithm in Section 6 that employs B-PWC functions, whose convergence follows from the classical Banach's fixed point theorem.
+Bimeasurability in Assumption 1(i) enables the application of the results in [17] and ensures the existence of the value of an NS-CSG with respect to a reward structure in Section 5 (and is used in Lemma 4).